The Surrounding Area

 If there’s anything one could say about the Carolinas, it’s that this part of the country offers endless landscapes and environments to explore.
 From beaches to cities to quaint villages to museums…it’s all here.
-So being part of the Bailey’s Glen retirement community means always being able to take advantage of our beautiful, storied region.
+So being part of the Bailey’s Glen active adult retirement community means always being able to take advantage of our beautiful, storied region.

 Welcome to the best of both worlds.
 Cornelius has a small town feel, but plenty of amenities including the expansive Lake Norman.
 The views are stunning from both boat and shore.

 Davidson is home to Davidson College, a Presbyterian college circa 1837.
 Throughout the year the Town Green is host to concerts and festivals of all sorts.
 For a great walk, park your car and wander under the old oaks of the college campus.